 This morning I was at a breakfast business meeting and the video clip that was to play when I spoke, didn’t have any sound.
-My husband said something profound ‒ It was on double speed and when that happens, you can’t hear anything.
+My husband said something profound ‒fine line It was on double speed and when that happens, you can’t hear anything.

 Sounds like what I expressed to you last week about my personal stress overload that sent me to the ER: Time and calendar overload gives us no margin to have downtime to hear ourselves think and we need to slow down so we can hear what’s going on in us and around us.

 Simplifying Life is about Having Margin vs. Overload

 “Margin is the space that once existed between ourselves and our limits.
 It’s something held in reserve for contingencies or unanticipated situations.”
 Richard A. Swenson, M.D.

 Margin: Restoring Emotional, Physical, Financial, and Time Reserves in Our Overloaded Lives